 Be aware that the operating room can be a bright, cold, busy and loud place.
 A nurse will verify your identity and knowledge of the operation.
-Once the anesthesia takes effect, your knee will be scrubbed, shaved and sterilized.
-The surgery, including the time you will spend in the recovery area, will take approximately one to two hours, depending on your individual circumstances.
+Once the anesthesia takes effect, your shoulder will be scrubbed and sterilized.
+The surgery, including the time you will spend in the recovery area, will take approximately two hours, depending on your individual circumstances.

-Your new knee(s)
+Your new shoulder(s)

-LEFT Knee: Date of Operation / /
+LEFT Shoulder: Date of Operation /